-“Jack, I gotta get a life!,” she said.
-“Hobby?
-My hobby has been driving my kids around.”
+“Jack, I gotta get a life!” she said.
+“My hobby has been driving my kids around.”

 “Driving my kids around, that’s been my life for so long.
-Now that my kids are older – one off to college this year and the other in high school – suddenly I have some free time,” she said.
+Now that my kids are older – one off to college this year and the other now in high school – suddenly I have some free time,” she said.

 “The sad thing is,” she continued, “I don’t know what to do with myself.
-When I sit down to sip a leisurely cup of coffee while paging through a fluffy magazine – I hope to see myself like one of those women they show in ads luxuriating over a cup of coffee in their cozy sunroom – I start thinking ‘I should be doing something.
+When I sit down to leisurely sip a cup of coffee while paging through a fluffy magazine – I hope to see myself like one of those women they show in ads luxuriating over a cup of coffee in their cozy sunroom – I start thinking ‘I should be doing something.
 I’m wasting time!’ … Frankly, I suck at free time!”

 Schedule It!

 The first challenge to satisfying leisure time – even before deciding how to spend it – is to first have some.
 Think about your life: do you have scads of free time just lying around waiting to be picked up?
 For most of us the answer is a resounding No!
-There are few empty places on our calendars to fill.
-So, the only way to get some is to schedule it in.
+There are few empty spots on our calendars to fill.
+So, the only way to get some free time is to schedule it in.

 Choose a Focus!